devnulli/EvlWatcher/README.md

 ### 2020-11-10 release of v2.0 finally complete
 So, this was about time that software got a new paint applied.
 The release of EvlWatcher 2.0 could finally be made, many thanks go to NukeDev and shimuldn.
+You get it here [EvlWatcher v2.0](https://github.com/devnulli/EvlWatcher/raw/master/Versions/v2/EvlWatcher-v2.0%20setup.exe).
+And it gives you a Windows Defender Warning right on.
+Damn.. anyway..
 If anyone needs something or has questions about it, feel free to open an issue.
+Im pretty pleased its finally finished.

 # Short description of what EvlWatcher does